kat3samsin/liteinjector/README.md

 ###Putting it all together

-Add dependency, use Controller argument name for this.
+Add a dependency.
+(Use Controller argument name for this)
 ```js
 liteinjector.addDependency('ds', new SqlDataSource());
 ```